RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 5. BitCurator will then image the disk

 If you receive an error message from BitCurator when attempting to complete any of the steps above consult [Troubleshoot CDs and DVDs](troubleshooting#cds-and-dvds).

-### Imaging using FTK Imager

-This section is still under development.

 ### Audio CDs